nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 3.4.6 Sorting deliveries: `sort -d`

-Sorts deliveries based on their cost, date and time, and status in VendorVault.
+Sorts deliveries based on their cost, date and time, or status in VendorVault.

 Format: `sort -d so/SORT_ORDER sb/SORT_BY`